MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-azure-sentinel.md

 ms.custom: think-tank, e2e-hybrid
 ---

-# Connect Azure-Arc-enabled servers to Azure Sentinel
+# Connect Azure Arc enabled servers to Azure Sentinel

-This article provides guidance on how to onboard Azure-Arc-enabled servers to [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/).
+This article provides guidance on how to onboard Azure Arc enabled servers to [Azure Sentinel](/azure/sentinel/).
 This enables you to start collecting security-related events and start correlating them with other data sources.

 The following procedures will enable and configure Azure Sentinel on your Azure subscription.
 This process includes:

-- Setting up a Log Analytics Workspace where logs and events are aggregated for analysis and correlation.
+- Setting up a Log Analytics workspace where logs and events are aggregated for analysis and correlation.
 - Enabling Azure Sentinel on the workspace.
-- Onboarding Azure-Arc-enabled servers on Sentinel using the extension management feature and Azure Policies.
+- Onboarding Azure Arc enabled servers on Azure Sentinel using the extension management feature and Azure Policy.

 > [!IMPORTANT]
 > The procedures in this article assumes you've already deployed VMs, or servers that are running on-premises or on other clouds, and you have connected them to Azure Arc.
 If you haven't, the following information can help you automate this.